Healthy Homes Assessment Avalon

 Draught Stopping Avalon

-If you can feel external air flowing in or a clear draught from a gap or hole that is, it’s likely a crack or hole that requirements sealing in some way.
-Large gaps and cracks should be sealed permanently.
-The gaps that exceed 3mm that allow air in or out from your home require seals.
-In the case of an open fireplace is not in use, it can cause draughts and should be shut from.
-Landlords and property managers are responsible for making sure that these draughts are stopped as far as possible.
+If you are able to feel external air flowing in or the sound of a clear draught emanating from a crack or a gap that is, it’s likely a crack or hole which requirements sealing in somehow.
+Large cracks and gaps should be stopped permanently.
+Gaps greater than 3mm that let air into or out of your house need to be sealed.
+For example, if the open fireplace isn’t in use it may cause draughts and should be shut off.
+Landlords and property managers are responsible for ensuring that draughts from the fireplace are removed in the maximum extent possible.

-You don’t need to block off holes or gaps that are part of the construction.
-For instance, small gaps around doors and windows could be required to allow movement of the structure when the home gets warmer and cooler, so that they are able to be shut and opened, rather than sticking.
-We will test all doors and windows in an Healthy Homes assessment of your rental property.
+You don’t need to block off gaps or holes in the building.
+For instance, small gaps around windows and doors could be necessary to allow for movement within the building as the home heats and cools, in order to let them be shut and opened, rather than securing.
+We will examine all doors and windows as part of our Healthy Homes assessment of your rental property.

 draught stopping building inspections